 The impact of this technology was astonishing.
 Physicists could now see materials at the atomic level, enabling them to engineer a raft of nano tools for the industrial world.

 To visualise nanotechnology, consider the carbon nanotube (CNT).

 CNTs are allotropes (alternative forms) of carbon which take on a cylindrical structure.
-This gives them unusual properties, useful in electronics and optics.
+This gives them unusual properties which are extremely useful in electronics and optics.